Folding bike locks offer the best of both worlds when it comes to weight, bulkiness, and security compared to cable and U-locks.

 The ability to easily and compactly store your bike lock is the advantage of a folding lock vs. other types of locks.

-All folding locks include brackets that allow you to mount them to your bike for easy transport.
+All models include brackets that allow you to mount them to your bike for easy transport.
 You’ll want to make sure the mounting brackets are compatible with your bike’s frame.

 3. Locking Mechanism

 Unlike some other lock types, with foldable locks, you have the option of choosing between a combination system and keys.